Skip to main content

 Building these APKs using gradle will automatically copy the apk and certificates to the correct location, but you can define your own process as long as those files are written to that location before the image AOSP is built.

-3. Validate the Bort SDK integration
+3. Validate the AOSP integration

 The bort_cli.py tool can also be used to check for issues with the SDK installation.
-To use it, install a build containing the Bort SDK on a device that you wish to validate.
+To use it, install a build containing the Android SDK on a device that you wish to validate.
 Connect that device via ADB (verify via adb devices) and run the script:

 ./bort_cli.py validate-sdk-integration --bort-app-id your.app.id